-A/E (Architect or Engineer) Professional Services: Services performed by a registered professional licensed by the Arizona State Board of Technical Registration architect or engineer, including architectural, engineering, or other services associated with research, planning, development, design, construction, surveying, alteration, or repair of buildings and other improvements to real property.
+A/E (Architect or Engineer) Professional Services: Services performed by a registered professional licensed by the Arizona State Board of Technical Registration associated with research, planning, development, design, construction, surveying, alteration, or repair of buildings and other improvements to real property as well as such other professional services of an architectural or engineering nature, or incidental services, which members of the architectural and engineering professions (and individuals in their employ) may logically or justifiably perform.

 Alternative Project Delivery Method: These methods contemplate that the contractor will be selected based on qualifications-not low bid.
-Alternative methods include design- build, construction manager at risk, job order contracting and any method required by federal funding.
+Alternative methods include design-build, construction manager at risk (CMAR), job order contracting (JOC) and any other method as may be contemplated or required by federal funding.

-Award: A determination by PMGAA to enter into a contract with one or more respondents.
+Award: A determination by PMGAA to enter into a contract with one or more Offerors.
 An award precedes execution of a contract.

-Bid: The response submitted by a bidder to an Invitation for Bid.
+Bid: The response submitted by an Offeror to an Invitation for Bid.